Thunberg087/vue-fragment/README.md

 **The component is called `Fragment` after interesting discussions in issues/ about supporting a smooth transition to Vue3 native fragments.**

 ### Use
--  download the package `npm i -s vue-fragments`
+-  download the package `npm i -s vue-fragment`

 From here, you can:

 - Plugin:
     ```
-    import Fragment from 'vue-fragments'
+    import Fragment from 'vue-fragment'
     Vue.use(Fragment.Plugin)

     // or

-    import { Plugin } from 'vue-fragments'
+    import { Plugin } from 'vue-fragment'
     Vue.use(Plugin)

     // …